Zhinjio/manager/README.md

 # 1 on 1's

 > I find them useful.
 They serve a variety of purposes, depending on the type of work you're currently doing and how involved I am in that work.
 I like to start with 30 minutes once a week.
 This can be modified over time if we find that isn't working.
 Although I do like to set a particular time every week, these meetings are almost the first to fall if I get over-committed on other things.
 I will always attempt to reschedule if I can, as opposed to outright cancellation.
 My agenda (generally) is:
-* An opportunity for me to share anything from "upstream" that I think is important for you to know (mgmt carry-down)
+* An opportunity for me to share anything from "upstream" that I think is important for you to know (management carry-down)
 * I want to know if anything is blocking you from getting your job done (see snowplow comment above)
 * Progress on your professional growth goals (and any new goals you want to strive toward)